 - Needs to establish goals of care and consider further steps for treatment

-- Needs to establish a process for making decisions on life-prolonging treatment such as a do not resuscitate (DNR) or allow natural death order
+- Needs to establish a process for making decisions on life-prolonging treatment, such as a do not resuscitate (DNR) or allow natural death order

 - Wants help with advance care planning or obtaining a living will

-How do I prepare for palliative care?
+How do I prepare for my palliative care consultation?

 - A friend or family member who will help you take notes and understand what you will need as care proceeds